Particle therapy: Carbon ion radiotherapy

-Carbon ion therapy (C-ion RT) uses particles more massive than protons or neutrons.
+C-ion RT uses particles more massive than protons or neutrons.
 Carbon ion radiotherapy has increasingly garnered scientific attention as technological delivery options have improved and clinical studies have demonstrated its treatment advantages for many cancers such as prostate, head and neck, lung, and liver cancers, bone and soft tissue sarcomas, locally recurrent rectal cancer, and pancreatic cancer, including locally advanced disease.
 It also has clear advantages to treat otherwise intractable hypoxic and radio-resistant cancers while opening the door for substantially hypo-fractionated treatment of normal and radio-sensitive disease.

 By mid 2017, more than 15,000 patients have been treated worldwide in over 8 operational centers.
 Japan has been a conspicuous leader in this field.
 There are five heavy-ion radiotherapy facilities in operation and plans exist to construct several more facilities in the near future.
 In Germany this type of treatment is available at the Heidelberg Ion-Beam Therapy Center (HIT) and at the Marburg Ion-Beam Therapy Center (MIT).
 In Italy the National Centre of Oncological Hadrontherapy (CNAO) provides this treatment.
-Austria will open a CIRT center in 2017, with centers in South Korea, Taiwan, and China soon to open.
+In China, the Shanghai Proton and Heavy Ion Center (SPHIC) opened for treatments in 2015 and Austria will open a CIRT center in 2017, with centers in South Korea and Taiwan soon to open.
 No CIRT facility now operates in the United States but several are in various states of development.
+At Mayo Clinic in Jacksonville, Florida, the first carbon ion radiotherapy in North America is planned to begin in 2028.